Ohio ACEP PAC

 Recognizing the growing importance of political action committees, the American College of Emergency Physicians (ACEP) established the National Emergency Medicine Political Action Committee (NEMPAC) in 1980.
 NEMPAC is a voluntary, nonprofit, unincorporated association operating as a separate segregated fund of ACEP.
 NEMPAC is empowered to solicit, directly or indirectly, accept voluntary personal contributions from ACEP members, and to make expenditures in connection with the election of candidates for federal office.
 For more information on NEMPAC click here.

 Contributions to Ohio ACEP PAC are not deductible for federal or state income tax purposes.
-Voluntary political contributions by individuals to Ohio ACEP PAC should be written on personal checks and are subject to limitations of FEC regulations.
+Voluntary political contributions by individuals to Ohio ACEP PAC should be made with personal funds and are subject to limitations of FEC regulations.
 Ohio law prohibits corporations from making political contributions.